 I originally wrote this article for Arts Help.
 You can find the original publication HERE.
 The COVID-19 pandemic continues to raise new challenges, triggering anxiety, stress, and isolation.
 Societies have adapted to restrictions, creating a new normal; however, many of these creative solutions will not be available as winter arrives, and cold weather prevents outside … Continue reading Crafting, COVID-19, and Mental Health

 I originally wrote this article for ArtsHelp.
 Follow the links below to find this article on their site and discover other ArtsHelp authors.
 ArtsHelp Authors: https://www.artshelp.net/authors/ Fusion of Art and Science: https://www.artshelp.net/the-fusion-of-art-and-science/ “Study the science of art.
 Study the art of science.
 Develop your senses–learn how to see.
 Realize that everything connects to everything else”Leonardo … Continue reading The Fusion of Art and Science

 As humans, we have developed thousands of single use products that have been marketed and implemented into our daily lives.
 As a result, our landfills are over capacity and single use items are washing into our waterways and harming wildlife.
-In my own journey of reducing my single use waste, I have noticed a "hot … Continue reading Crocheting to Sustainability
+In my own journey of reducing my single use waste, I noticed a "hot spot" … Continue reading Crocheting to Sustainability

 This article was originally written for the nonprofit: Arts Help. l am a contract volunteer journalist for Arts Help.
 Check out more articles by the other writers!
 Museums are a staple of most cities and communities; they bring education, cultural immersion, and unity.
 Famous institutions like the Louvre in Paris or the Smithsonian in Washington … Continue reading Why Your Local Museum Deserves Your Love